-Merger Control Comparative Guide - - China
+Merger Control Comparative Guide

 Where a document is drafted in a foreign language, a Chinese translation or summary thereof must also be submitted.

-Under the normal procedure, some additional information and documents will be required.
+Under the normal procedure, some additional information and documentation will be required.
 This will typically involve the provision of:

 - copies of the business licence of relevant affiliates;

-- details about the main suppliers and customers in each relevant market;
+- details of the main suppliers and customers in each relevant market;

 - an analysis of market entry; and